 Choose and reserve a company name with the Registry: this is done in order to ensure that each company has a unique name; the name will end with an abbreviation of the company type.

 Prepare the company documents: one of our BVI company formation agents can help you during this step when the company’s Articles of Association are created.

 Appoint a Registered Agent: this is required in the British Virgin Island and the details of the agent will be submitted when the company is incorporated.

 Pass on the documents for registration: all of the company documents, details about the founders (which are not made public) and those about the Registered Agent are submitted for registration with the Companies Registry.

 Open a bank account: this step can be performed before the company documents are drafted and it is a mandatory step for company incorporation.

-Obtain any special licenses: financial licenses for companies operating in this business field are obtained from the Financial Services Commission.
+Acquire any needed special licenses: financial licenses for companies operating in this business field are obtained from the Financial Services Commission.

-Information about registered companies in the British Virgin Islands is available from the BVI Commercial Registry for a small fee.
+The BVI Commercial Registry issues information about registered companies in the British Virgin Islands for a small fee.
 The general information that is offered includes details about the registration number, the registered office and the date on which the legal entity was registered.
-Other information can include the authorized capital and the status of the company.
+Other details include the authorized capital and the status of the company.